jfmonsa/knowledge_obsidian_vault/Knowledge/Nest.js.md

 + Primero se debe crear el modulo antes de crear servicios o controladores, etc.
 + are used to organize related code into cohesive units
 + a way to encapsulate related components, controllers, and services within a single module
++ From a technical perspective, ==the sole purpose of a module is to configure the dependency injection mechanism== of NestJS

 ```
 nest g mo users